-SMRT Trains is committed to conducting our business in an environmentally responsible way, balancing the interests of our stakeholders, from commuters to employees to business partners.
+SMRT Trains is committed to conducting our business in an environmentally responsible way, balancing the interests of our stakeholders.

 AT A GLANCE

 ENERGY CONSERVATION through installation of LED LIGHTING and DISTRICT COOLING